josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/📊_id_claims_vs_realities.md

 ## 🌌 Constellations

 📊 💼 🏛️ 🔮 🌱 — This node sits in the *evidence, inversion, and ethical-resistance* constellation of the **Governance & Prevent** cluster, translating data analysis into containment diagnostics.

+**Further content:**
+- Big Brother Watch in Home Affairs Select Committee, via [YouTube](https://youtu.be/WizqWi8_49g?si=xjoUNvICnQwJGuPY).

 ---